baconjs/bacon.js/README.md

 var both = plus.merge(minus)
 ```

-.. you'll have a stream that will output the number 1 when the "plus" button is clicked
+Now you'll have a stream that will output the number 1 when the "plus" button is clicked
 and another stream outputting -1 when the "minus" button is clicked.
 The `both` stream will
 be a merged stream containing events from both the plus and minus streams.
 This allows
 you to subscribe to both streams with one handler: